HL7/US-Core/input/pagecontent/vitals-write.md

 - Server - When this value is populated with a reference to a Device resource on the server, servers SHALL return this reference in subsequent reads operations of the resource that was created.
 When this value is populated with a reference to a valid contained Device resource, servers MAY ignore the contained Device, return the contained Device as part of subsquent read operations or create a Device resource in the system and return a reference to it in subsequent read operations.
 Servers SHALL not return an error due to the presence of a valid contained Device resource.
 Servers SHOULD document their behavior with regard to contained Device resources.

 `performer`
 - Client - Apps SHOULD populate the `performer` element with a reference to a resource in the server when the resource exists or the app has the ability to create it.
-For patient-facing apps, if the app knows that a patient collected this data, the app SHALL set the `performer` to a reference to the patient based on the the SMART launch context (this should also match the `Observation.subject`).
+For patient-facing apps, if the app knows that a patient collected this data, the app SHALL set the `performer` to a reference to the patient based on the SMART launch context (this should also match the `Observation.subject`).
 If the relevant resource does not exist and the app is unable to create it, the app SHOULD populate `performer.display`.
 - Server - When this value is populated in a successful create operation, systems SHALL return it in subsequent reads operations of the resource that was created.
 Note that `performer` is not currently required in the US Core vital signs profile.